-It is assumed that you are familiar with the basic instructions for connecting to the cluster, and that prior to running any software you have spawned an interactive shell.
-Once you have allocated an interactive shell session through Slurm, you are ready to use available software.
+It is assumed that you are familiar with the basic instructions for connecting to the cluster, and that before running any software you have spawned an interactive shell running on a compute node.
+Once you have a Slurm-allocated interactive shell session , you are ready to use an available software package.
 Note that some software might have special instructions for starting the interactive shell; if so, they will be discussed below within the section for each software package.

 Working with files

-Each individual compute node has a local “scratch volume” mounted to /scratch providing approximately 850gb of working space.
-When possible, you should perform most actual work within /scratch rather than your home directory.
-This is for two reasons: first, /scratch is on a physical drive local to each compute node and will therefore perform much faster than working from your home directory, which is mounted over the network; and second, you won’t clutter your home directory with files.
+Each individual compute node has a local “scratch volume” mounted to /scratch.
+The available working space is dependent upon the particular working node and the workloads it is running or has recently completed.
+When possible, you should perform actual work within /scratch rather than your home directory.
+This is for two reasons: first, /scratch is local to each compute node and will therefore perform much faster than working from your home directory, which is mounted over the cluster’s network; and second, you won’t clutter your home directory with working files and directories.

-Since /scratch is shared space, the amount of actual available space on a given node may vary; for this reason, please clean up and delete your temporary files from /scratch when finished, and of course move any results or other output files back to your home directory.
+Since /scratch is shared space, the amount of actual available space on a given node may vary; for this reason, please clean up and delete your temporary files from /scratch when workloads complete, and of course move any results or other needed files back to your home directory.
 Removing files from /scratch as jobs are completed can be automated and further details for doing so are provided in the Slurm Tutorial.

-Note that we run a script periodically to clean out files older than a few days from /scratch, but please do your part to clean up after yourself!
+Note that we run a script periodically to clean up the temporary files from /scratch that are older than a few days, but please do your part to clean up after yourself!

 Working with modules

-Like most clusters, we offer multiple software packages, and it can be challenging or even impossible to define a single environment that facilitates access to all software packages at the same time.
-The standard solution to this problem is to use module files that modify your particular user environment in real time, allowing you to enable or disable various software packages “on the fly.”
+We offer multiple software packages, and it can be challenging or even impossible to define a single environment that facilitates access to all software packages at the same time.
+The standard solution to this problem is to use module files that modify your session’s environment in real-time, allowing you to enable or disable various software packages “on the fly.”

 # display available modules